 This Meatballs & Mashed Potatoes meal is straight up comfort food.
-The rich gravy brings it all together for one satisfying meal.
+Easy to make meatballs on a bed of creamy mashed potatoes and a rich gravy that brings it all together for one satisfying meal.

 When you’re running low on time to get dinner on the table, or just looking to use up some of your pantry staples, this meal is a great solution.
 The meatballs and potatoes cook at the same time, so it’s ready in just 30 minutes.